lukablagoje/three-dimensional-shape-connectivity-physical-network/README.md

 # Technical project overview
 This project is divided into four different parts:

-[**1. data**](https://github.com/lukablagoje/three-dimensional-shape-connectivity-physical-networks/tree/main/1.%20data) - I perform data processing of physical network skeletons, where I perform skeleton healing and merge parallel segments.
+[**1. data**](https://github.com/lukablagoje/three-dimensional-shape-connectivity-physical-networks/tree/main/1.%20data) - I perform data processing of physical network skeletons, where I perform skeleton healing and merging of parallel segments.
 There are two folders, one for the fruit fly datasets, and one for the skeletons.

-[**2. basic_measures**](https://github.com/lukablagoje/three-dimensional-shape-connectivity-physical-networks/tree/main/2.%20basic_measures) - I consider physical aspects of my data, so I analyze their fractal dimension and space-filling properties (physical density).
+[**2. basic_measures**](https://github.com/lukablagoje/three-dimensional-shape-connectivity-physical-networks/tree/main/2.%20basic_measures) - I consider physical aspects of my data, so I analyze their fractal dimension and space-filling (physical density).

 [**3. abstract_network**](https://github.com/lukablagoje/three-dimensional-shape-connectivity-physical-networks/tree/main/3.%20abstract_network)- With a graph structure to work with, I perform standard network analysis (degree distribution and motifs).

-[**4. link_confinement_measure**](https://github.com/lukablagoje/three-dimensional-shape-connectivity-physical-networks/tree/main/4.%20link_confinement_measure) - I apply collision detection algorithms to compute a link-level measure of local confinement.
+[**4. link_confinement_measure**](https://github.com/lukablagoje/three-dimensional-shape-connectivity-physical-networks/tree/main/4.%20link_confinement_measure) - I apply collision detection algorithms to compute a link-level measure of physical confinement.

 # Data
 All processed datasets can be accessed here: [**1. data/ 3. final data**](https://github.com/lukablagoje/three-dimensional-shape-connectivity-physical-network/tree/main/1.%20data/3.%20final_data)